 If you are planning to undergo Intrauterine Insemination or IUI procedure then you must be trying to conceive since a while now.
 It is common nowadays as more and more women are turning to these methods.
 And a good way to understand this process is to know that this procedure is designed as a replica of natural conception process only with the twist that sperms are artificially injected in the Fallopian tubes.

-When conceiving naturally, implantation is dependent on woman’s period cycle.
+When conceiving naturally, implantation is dependent on the woman’s period cycle.
 A normal cycle lasts for 28 days.
-If woman conceives during her ovulation time, then she can expect implantation within 6 to 8 days after conception.
+If a woman conceives during her ovulation time, then she can expect implantation within 6 to 8 days after conception.
 But with IUI, the women’s period is closely observed for ensuring fertilization to take place with her ovulation.
 So implantation can occur even after 10 days post the IUI procedure.

-What to do after IUI?
+- What to Do After IUI?

 Gone are the days when bed rest was necessary to improve the conception chances after IUI.
-Though after IUI, it is quite common for the fertility clinics to make patients lie down for next 10 to 15 minutes immediately after the IUI procedure.
+Though after IUI, it is quite common for the fertility clinics to make patients lie down for the next 10 to 15 minutes immediately after the IUI procedure.
 This is not for preventing the sperms to leak out.
 It is because the IUI catheter places the sample directly into woman’s uterus for letting the sperm stay in place.

 1- Resting for a short period after IUI is a good idea if you feel a bit of cramp or light-headedness after the process.
-Although IUI is easy and a quick procedure but in some circumstances women may feel some dizziness or discomfort.
-But once you are out of treatment room, women can move back to their normal activities.
+Although IUI is easy and a quick procedure but in some circumstances, women may feel some dizziness or discomfort.
+But once you are out of the treatment room, women can move back to their normal activities.
 Though it is okay to take a day off and give yourself rest.
 The procedure is emotionally intense even after being physically easy.

 Following IUI, it is observed that:

-- Women have vaginal discharge.
+- Women have a vaginal discharge.
 There is nothing to worry about it.
 It is not IUI leakage but cervical mucus, which dislodged during the procedure.